hoffstadt/DearPyGui/docs/source/documentation/themes.rst

     dpg.start_dearpygui()
     dpg.destroy_context()

-Container Propigation
+Container Propagation
 ---------------------

-Applying a theme to a container will also propagated to its children:
+Applying a theme to a container will propagate the theme to its children:

 .. code-block:: python